Local and national leaders voice support for DOJ investigation into MPD

 Topics

-U.S. Department of Justice Memphis Police Department Memphis Mayor Jim Strickland Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+U.S. Department of Justice Memphis Police Department Memphis Mayor Jim Strickland Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.